 Your lats are the biggest muscles in your back and the strongest too.
 They’re the most commonly sought-after back muscles because of their power and size.
 So, how do you decide which moves to include in your workouts to ensure you get the most out of them?
 Well, we’ve picked what we think are the five best lat exercises, so take a look.

 Want to move fast?
 Jump to the right section below.

 Wide Grip Lateral Pulldown

 One of the most famous lat exercises on the list is the lat pulldown, and it’s famous for a reason.
 Tried and tested, it’s very difficult to argue with the results this exercise offers.
-That’s what we need here.
-From a seated position, the idea is to pull the bar above you down to almost chest level as you lean back and then release it slowly back upwards over a set.
+From a seated position, the idea is to pull the bar above you, down to almost chest level, as you lean back and slowly release it upwards over a set.
 From a general point of view, the pulldown lets you use whatever equipment works best for you, from close to wide grip, and this means that you can really go to town on the overload you want.